 Gender Pay Gap for Regenda Homes

-As of the 4 April 2018, all organisations in the UK with more than 250 employees are required to publish details of their gender pay gap.
+As of the 4th of April 2017, all organisations in the UK with more than 250 employees are required to publish details of their gender pay gap.
 In particular the difference in average female earnings compared to average male earnings.
-For Regenda these figures are:

 - Mean bonus gender pay gap = not applicable

 - Median bonus gender pay gap = not applicable

 - Percentage who received a bonus = 0% (not applicable)